fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 "what is an ORM and when do you use one?".
-These are questions that will force the conversation to be about concrete experiences the developer has had and then it is easy to hear if they are familiar of the practical tasks of the role they are applying for.
+These are questions that will force the conversation to be about concrete experiences the developer has had and then it is easy to hear if they are familiar with the practical tasks of the role they are applying for.

 The key weakness in this approach is that the interviewer needs